-- Select the business role and double-click
+- Select the business role and double-click S. - 1.
+Save the changes.

 To assign disabled service plans to a business role (non role-based login)

 - 1. In the Manager, select the Business roles > <role class> category. - 2.
 Select the business role in the result list. - 3.
 Select the Assigning disabled Azure Active Directory service plans task.